tpberntsen/curves/README.md

 The core of the curves package essentially consists of two models; the bootstrapper and the spline.

 * The **bootstrapper** model takes a set of forward prices, for contracts with overlapping delivery/fixing periods, and returns a curve with overlapping periods removed, but with prices consistent with the original inputs.
-In addition the bootstrapper can be used to apply shaping to the forward prices by applying a predefined spread or ratios between two contract prices.
+In addition the bootstrapper can be used to apply shaping to the forward prices by applying a predefined spread or ratios between pairs of contract prices.
-* The **spline** model allows the creation of a smooth curve with higher granularity than the input contracts.
-This uses a maximum smoothness algorithm to interpolate input contracts with a fourth-order spline, whilst maintaining the average price constraints inherent in the input contract prices.
+* The **spline** model allows the creation of a smooth curve, with higher granularity than the input contracts.
+This uses a [maximum smoothness algorithm](docs/max_smoothness/max_smoothness_spline.pdf) to interpolate input contracts with a fourth-order spline, whilst maintaining the average price constraints inherent in the input contract prices.

 See [Getting Started](#getting-started) below for more details on how to use these two model from both C# and Python.